Lapricode/robotic_manipulators_playground/README.md

 This is a python tkinter GUI for designing, simulating and controlling serial robotic manipulators (with open kinematic chains), that also gives a solution to the obstacles avoidance problem.

 Python libraries needed:
-a) To be installed (using pip for example):
+- To be installed (using pip for example):
     - roboticstoolbox, swift
     - matplotlib (matplotlib.pyplot, matplotlib.colors)
     - mpl_toolkits (mpl_toolkits.mplot3d)
     - cv2
     - pillow (Image, ImageColor)
     - numpy, scipy (scipy.ndimage)
     - spatialmath, spatialgeometry
     - shapely (shapely.geometry)
     - skimage, trimesh
     - pyserial
     - requests
-Native:
+- Native:
     - tkinter (tkinter.ttk, tkinter.simpledialog, tkinter.messagebox, tkinter.colorchooser)
     - itertools
     - string, copy
     - os, shutil
     - time
     - threading

 The program uses the classic Denavit - Hartenberg parameterization.
 The modified Denavit - Hartenberg parameterization and the (more modern) Product of Exponentials (POE) method are not addressed here.